JamesHMcKay/jamesmckay-personal-a7bb4/index.md

         image_align: left
         image_has_padding: false
         type: grid_item
+        subtitle: >-
-        subtitle: 'From experiment to theory, data '
+          From experiment to theory, data and processing play an important role in dark matter research
       - title: 'The universe is expanding, but with respect to who?'
         subtitle: lorem-ipsum
         title_align: left